ballerina-platform/ballerina-dev-website/learn/using-the-openapi-tools.md

 ```
 Generates both the Ballerina service and Ballerina client stub for a given OpenAPI file.

-This parameter `-i <openapi-contract>` of the command is mandatory.
-As an input it will take the path to the resource file.
+This `-i <openapi-contract>` parameter of the command is mandatory.
+As an input, it will take the path to the resource file.

 `--service-name`  This is an optional parameter.
 If you are interested in naming generated files by given name,
 you can use this parameter with command.